ragtam/angular-playground/src/app/menu/readme.md

 menu.module.ts

 Now lets make use of our tokens and inject them in MenuItemComponent.
 Its constructor should be extended with two items, windowRef and documentRef.
 With the use of those object we are going to detect if click happened outside of the menu.
 We will attatch click lisneter to the root element of our menu (as all sub menus are added as its children).
-Once this is done, we will remove the listener.
-Lets add then another method
+Once menu is closed we will remove the listener.
+Lets add some more code to our menu item.

 ```
     private boundClickOutsideHandler: (event: any) => void;